voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 ### Icons
 Icons used to have a single <Icon> component with a type selector - this brings all the icons into the build.
 Antd has a separate component for each Icon so <Icon type='home' > -> <HomeFilled />  each one used must be imported.
+Icons were used in a large number of places.
 ## Next-routes -> next-routes-extended
 This library has been abandoned and does not work with Next 11/ react 17.
 However someone forked it into next-routes-extended so we will use that for now.